Empowering the Body of Christ with simple, innovative, and grace-filled mental health solutions.

 Meet the Grace Alliance Team

-Founder, President & Chief Executive Officer
+Co-Founder, President & Chief Executive Officer

 Joe Padilla is a Baylor University graduate and a licensed and ordained minister.
 For 12 years, Joe worked with Antioch Ministries International (AMI) in Asia, Africa, Europe and the U.S. with various projects including non-profit leadership and development, business strategy, training/education, media campaigns and more.

 Throughout their ministry career, Joe's wife, Jessica, had long-standing mental health difficulties.
 In 2007, with the help of Dr. Matthew Stanford, a NAMI-trained family friend, “Buzz” Moody, and his own extensive personal mental health research, Joe discovered a unique clinical, biblical and whole-health approach to guide his wife through the mental health recovery process.
-After eight years of debilitating life for Jessica, she began to remarkably improve.
+After 8-10 years of debilitating life for Jessica, she began to remarkably improve.
 She remains in good mental health, and Dr. Stanford and other professionals call her amazing progress a "clinical miracle."
 With this new insight and personal experience, Joe and Dr. Matthew Stanford co-founded The Grace Alliance to help others have unique hope.

-As The Grace Alliance CEO, Joe has co-authored all the curriculum and programs, conducts trainings, oversees all the operations and development, and serves as a consultant with other mental health organizations.
+As The Grace Alliance CEO, Joe has co-authored all the curriculum and programs, conducts trainings, oversees all the operations and development, and serves as a consultant and/or board member with other mental health organizations.
 In addition, Joe has been a keynote presenter across the nation for various mental health conferences, seminars, and churches.
 Most importantly, Joe has deeply enjoyed coaching hundreds of families and individuals across the U.S. to discover their own mental health recovery.

 MATTHEW STANFORD, Ph.D.